This basketball coaching article was written by Queens University of Charlotte Head Men’s Basketball Coach Bart Lundy.

-Let’s “Green” the ball screen!
+Let’s “Green,” the ball screen!
 Guard him as a “Rondo”!
 “On the line, up the line!”
 “Be white line committed!”
 “Flip the screen!”
 He can shoot and drive, guard him as a “Wade”!

-As a head coach at the age of 25, I never got the luxury of seeing how a lot of other coaches ran their programs.
-After 11 years as a head coach, I was fortunate to have the opportunity work for Buzz Williams at Marquette.
+As a head basketball coach at the age of 25, I never got the luxury of seeing how a lot of other coaches ran their programs.
+After 11 years as a head coach, I was fortunate to have the opportunity to work for Buzz Williams at Marquette.
 One of the aspects of organizing the program that was important at Marquette (and one that I had never given much thought to) was the language used in the program.

-We are not talking about four letter words but rather the language we used to communicate our basketball knowledge and even the emotional aspects of the program.
-It was very important at Marquette and we have followed the same route here at North Texas to document the language we use.
-At Marquette we called it the “Words We Use”.
-This seems like a simple concept but it made a profound impact on how I look at organization in the program and made me pay attention to how we were communicating to our players and to each other.
+We are not talking about four-letter words but rather the language we used to communicate our basketball knowledge and even the emotional aspects of the program.
+It was crucial at Marquette, and we have followed the same route here at North Texas to document the language of your basketball program that we use.
+At Marquette, we called it the “Words We Use.”
+This seems like a simple concept, but it profoundly impacted how I look at organization within the program and made me pay attention to how we communicated to our players and each other.

-Young players are quickly overwhelmed with the physical and time demands that are placed upon them after leaving high school to become a collegiate player.
+Young players are quickly overwhelmed with the physical and time demands placed upon them after leaving high school to become a collegiate basketball player.
 Learning the language quickly is key for new players in your program to become successful and make an early impact in their careers.
-As a veteran player in your program, they will know exactly what you are talking about in all situations and will perpetuate the language as it becomes part of who they are as a player.
+As a veteran basketball player in your program, they will know exactly what you are talking about in all situations and will perpetuate the language as it becomes part of who they are as a player.

 Along with these different experiences come different phrases, terms, and verbiage used.
 Getting a player to perform a skill as you believe is necessary to win becomes difficult when it is being taught with different words used.
-It is just as important to teach your coaches to use the same terms as it is for your players to understand them.
+It is just as important to teach your coaches to use the same basketball terms as it is for your players to understand them.

-Developing YOUR Culture
+Developing YOUR Basketball Culture

-It does not mean that we fly around with a cape, it means we go as hard as we can possibly go on every play.
+It does not mean that we fly around with a cape.
+It means we go as hard as we can possibly go on every play.
 “Paint touches” is a crucial term at Marquette and for us here at North Texas.
 This term is both technical and emotional.
-Technically it means get the ball inside before we shoot.
+Technically it means, get the ball inside before we shoot.
 Emotionally, it tells our players to be aggressive and drive the ball to make plays for their teammates.
-So when we say we need “Paint Touches” it hits the players on multiple levels and they all understand.
-Your culture reflects your core beliefs and so should the language you use in the program.
+So when we say we need “Paint Touches,” it hits the players on multiple levels, and they all understand.
+Your culture reflects your core beliefs, and so should the language you use in the program.

-On the Same Page
+Everyone on the Same Page